Optimisation of neoadjuvant pembrolizumab therapy for locally advanced MSI-H/dMMR colorectal cancer using data-driven delay integro-differential equations: Mathematical Model

-\subsubsection{Equations for the PD-1/PD-L1 complex in the TDLN ($Q^{8\mathrm{LN}}$ and $Q^{1\mathrm{LN}}$)}
+\subsubsection{Equations for the PD-1/PD-L1 Complex in the TDLN ($Q^{8\mathrm{LN}}$ and $Q^{1\mathrm{LN}}$)}

-For simplicity, we assume that the formation and dissociation rates of the PD-1/PD-L1 complexes are identical in the TDLN and the TS.
-The equations for $Q^{8\mathrm{LN}}$ and $Q^{1\mathrm{LN}}$ follow identically from \eqref{Q8eqn}~-~\eqref{QT1eqn} so that
+For simplicity, we assume that the formation and dissociation rates of the PD-1/PD-L1 complex are identical in the TDLN and the TS.
+The equations for $Q^{8\mathrm{LN}}$ and $Q^{1\mathrm{LN}}$ follow identically from \eqref{Q8eqn}~--~\eqref{QT1eqn} so that

+A diagram encompassing the interactions of immune checkpoint-associated components in the TDLN is shown in \autoref{modeldiagramICITDLN}.

 We note that throughout the model, the PD-1/PD-L1 complex appears only within an inhibition constant, making its absolute magnitude less important since it always appears as a ratio.
 One thing to note is that activated CD8+ T cells and Th1 cells also express PD-1 receptors and PD-L1 ligands, and we assume that effector and activated cells express these in equal amounts.
 However, as discussed in \Cref{TDLNssinit}, the ratio between effector and activated T cells can be assumed to remain roughly constant.
-Since the PD-1/PD-L1 complex concentration is linearly proportional to the product of PD-L1 concentration and free PD-1 receptor concentration, and PD-1/PD-L1-mediated inhibition of T cell proliferation in the TDLN appears only as a ratio, it is sufficient to consider only PD-1, PD-L1, and PD-1/PD-L1 concentrations on effector cells, as this will be appropriately scaled by the corresponding inhibition constants.
+Since the PD-1/PD-L1 complex concentration is linearly proportional to the product of PD-L1 concentration and unbound PD-1 receptor concentration, and PD-1/PD-L1-mediated inhibition of T cell proliferation in the TDLN appears only as a ratio, it is sufficient to consider only PD-1, PD-L1, and PD-1/PD-L1 concentrations on effector cells, as this will be appropriately scaled by the corresponding inhibition constants.
 Furthermore, this also justifies using the PD-1/PD-L1 complex concentration on effector T cells as a proxy for its concentration on activated T cells that have not yet undergone division, given that their ratio to effector cells remains roughly constant and that PD-1/PD-L1-mediated inhibition of T cell activation in the TDLN appears only as a ratio.